The Effects of Drinking Too Much Water

 Stop listening to every new release of ‘experts’ advice’ …. don’t torture yourself by pouring down that big amount of water, if your body does not demand it just because of all these wise bits of advice.
 Some people may need a few litres daily to feel fit, others might be okay with only half as much.

 We are all individuals.
-What’s good for you, can be really bad and harmful for somebody else.
+What’s good for you, can be really bad and harmful to somebody else.
 Always listen to your body, your body knows what’s needed.

 Take good care of yourself!